Create a pipeline

 Discussion

-The above example pipeline serves as the backbone for creating more advanced pipelines.
-However, for the sake of simplicity it contained several hardcoded elements:
+The above example pipeline serves as the backbone for creating real-life pipelines.
+However, for the sake of simplicity it contained several hardcoded elements that should be avoided: